NithinSunke/MY_KB_ARTICALS/OCI/ZDM/Migrating-Oracle-Database-12c-to-19c-Online-with-Zero-Downtime-Migration.md

 ## Introduction
 Migrating production databases is a critical task, often complicated by the need to minimize disruption to business operations.
 Oracle Zero Downtime Migration (ZDM) is a powerful tool designed to address this challenge, offering robust, flexible, and resumable methods to move Oracle databases to Oracle Cloud or Exadata environments with minimal downtime.
-This post focuses on migrating from an Oracle Database 12c (specifically supported versions like 12.1.0.2 or 12.2.0.1) to a target Oracle Database 19c, using ZDM's Logical Online Migrationapproach.
+This post focuses on migrating from an Oracle Database 12c (specifically supported versions like 12.1.0.2 or 12.2.0.1) to a target Oracle Database 19c, using ZDM's Logical Online Migration approach.
 This method is ideal for keeping your source database available during most of the migration process, leveraging Oracle Data Pump for the initial data transfer and Oracle GoldenGate for ongoing replication.

 ## Understanding Logical Online Migration